Academic Advisement Center

 - COMP 100 is the required course for all students who have not completed the BC3 requirement at a prior institution.

 Policy Statement on Mandatory Placement

 The College may require students to participate in testing to determine course placement in selected subjects.
 As a result of such testing, or based on other performance indicators, the College may require students to complete identified courses.
-While some mandatory placement will be the result of students’ performance on the College Placement Tests, the Center for Academic Development and Enrichment has the authority to determine mandatory placement for any student based on available records and materials other than the College Placement Tests.
+While some mandatory placement will be the result of students’ performance on the College Placement Tests, the Student Learning Center has the authority to determine mandatory placement for any student based on available records and materials other than the College Placement Tests.
 At present, testing and/or placement are carried out in the subject areas of writing, reading, mathematics, and English as a second language.
 Placement in these courses is mandatory.

 General Education 3